-The length of time necessary to evaluate the supplements’ effect is generally a minimum of six to eight weeks, however a full trial of 12 weeks may be necessary.
+The length of time necessary to evaluate the effect is generally a minimum of 6 to 8 weeks, however a full trial of 12 weeks may be necessary.
 During this time, you should take the supplements with your current medications.
 If there’s improvement in your pain, talk to your doctor about decreasing or stopping your other medicines for a while to see if there is a change in pain and stiffness levels.

-If you don’t notice any difference in your symptoms after taking the supplements for three to six months, you probably will not get any relief and should discontinue use.
+If you don’t notice any difference in your symptoms after taking the supplements for 3 to 6 months, you probably will not get any relief and should discontinue use.
 Some people may get some relief by using the supplements, but they may still have to take their other medications for full relief.

 Although not enough studies have been done on glucosamine and chondroitin sulfate to know all of the necessary precautions, it is well known that certain people should be careful when considering taking these supplements.